 Gupta A, Madallozo J, Win Htin T, Shah A, Chou PM.
 Spindle cell rhabdomyosarcoma of the tongue in an infant.
 Pathol Research and Practice.
 2004; 200: 537-543.

-Dr. McMasters has a research interest in childhood leukemia, lymphoma and bone marrow failure syndromes.
-His current focus is on applications of flow cytometry in the diagnosis and management of these disorders.
+Childhood leukemia, lymphoma and bone marrow failure syndrome; applications of flow cytometry in the diagnosis and management of these disorders.

 Director, Diagnostic Infectious Diseases Testing Laboratory (Microbiology and Virology)

 Application of rapid testing methods into the clinical microbiology laboratory and outpatient settings; LEAN manufacturing processes applied to clinical microbiology.